richmondu/libfaceid/README.md

-# libfaceid library for Face Recognition
+# libfaceid for Face Recognition
 <p>
     libfaceid is a Python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
     It enables beginners to learn various models and simplifies prototyping of facial recognition solutions by providing different models to choose from.